denoland/fresh/docs/getting-started/running-locally.md

   the hood during development to do type stripping.
 In production this is done using a WebAssembly binary.

-For development, you also want to run with the `--watch` flag, so the fresh server will automatically reload whenever you make a change to your code.
+For development, you also want to run with the [`--watch` flag][--watch], so the fresh server will automatically reload whenever you make a change to your code.
 By default `--watch` only watches over files in your module graph.
 Some project files like static files are not part of the module graph, but you probably want to restart/reload whenever you make a change to them too.
 This can be done by passing the extra folder as an argument: `--watch=static/`.